eyedeekay/TLS-Somewhere/README.md

 If the key for the TLS certificate could not have been created without the key for the hidden service, then no message should be presented at all.

 Very, very obviously, no one should do this yet.
-None of this works yet.
+None of this works yet and it's extremely dangerous.

+## Why?

 It deliberately abuses an important security feature to get something the people in charge of that security feature don't actually want.
 It is **genuinely** a bizarre idea.
 But I'm sure I'm right and it will work.

 ## How?